Terms and Conditions

 - "Order" means either (a) an Order Form signed by the Parties, or (b) an Online Order.

-- "Online Order" means a self-serve subscription or plan selection completed online via the Platform and/or Provider's website (including checkout and payment via Stripe or another payment processor).
+- "Online Order" means a self‑serve subscription or plan selection completed online via the Platform and/or Provider's website (including checkout and payment via our payment processor).

 - "Subscription" means the Customer's right to access and use the Services during the applicable subscription term under an Order.